 }

-, the fetch happens 3 times.
-You probably don't want that, so you optimize.
+, the fetch happens 3 times although logically just 1 fetch would have sufficed.
+You probably don't want that, so how do you optimize?
 There are basically 2 options with MVC:

 Ad-hoc caching